Faculty Guide For Student Accommodations

 - Use precise, descriptive language.
 Do not use “this and that” phrases.
 For example, “the lungs are located here and diaphragm there.”

-- Ensure that documents, whether printed or online, are provided in a format that is accessible to a screen reader.
+- Ensure that instructors provide documents, whether printed or online, in a format that is accessible to a screen reader.
 Document accessibility includes several factors such as font type and size, format, and color contrast.
 The AS Office can assist with understanding and providing accommodations.

 - Provide enlarged copies of material or work with the AS office for Braille materials when appropriate.

-- Identify yourself when talking with the student and let the individual know when a conversation is finished.
-A student with visual impairments cannot always depend on recognizing a voice in knowing with whom he or she is talking and does not always realize when a person has walked away and ended a conversation.
+- Identify yourself when talking with the student and let the individual know when you have finished the conversation.
+A student with visual impairments cannot depend on recognizing a voice and knowing with whom he or she is talking and does not always realize when a person has walked away and ended a conversation.

-A mobility or motor impairment is defined as a partial or total loss of the function of a body part, usually a limb or limbs.
-This may result in weakness, poor stamina, lack of muscle control, or total paralysis.
-A student with a mobility impairment may use a wheelchair, cane, or crutches, or simply walk at a slower pace.
-Motor impairments range from very visible conditions to less obvious ones such as a chronic back disorder.
+The ADA defines mobility or motor impairment as a partial or total loss of a body part’s function, usually a limb or limbs.
+These impairments may result in weakness, decreased stamina, lack of muscle control, or total paralysis.
+A mobility-impaired student may use a wheelchair, cane, crutches, or simply walk at a slower pace.
+Motor impairments range from obvious conditions to less apparent ones, such as a chronic back disorder.

 The need for adaptation varies among students with mobility impairments.
-Therefore, the student should be consulted regarding the areas and extent of adaptation needed for him or her.
-There are, however, some general considerations that apply to most students with mobility impairments.
+Therefore, college staff must consult the student regarding the areas and extent of modifications needed.
+Some general considerations apply to most students with mobility impairments.

-- Providing space among the desks for a wheelchair or a wheelchair accessible desk/table
+- Providing space among the desks for a wheelchair or a wheelchair accessible desk or table

 - Accommodating seating arrangements as needed

-- Providing advance notice if the class activity will be held elsewhere
+- Providing advance notice if the instructor changes the class location

-- Reducing the writing load through the use of handouts, a note-taker, or digital recorder
+- Reducing the writing load through the use of handouts, a note-taker, or a digital recorder

 - Providing consideration for lateness due to difficulties in the location of the classroom or schedule